 Maintaining and restoring the possibilities for the passage of migrating fish between the Wadden Sea and inland waters.

 The Swimway Vision is part of the Leeuwarden 2018 Wadden Sea Declaration as Annex 3.
-The Swimway Vision is described in an action programme, the so called Swimway Action Programme (Swimway, 2019).
+The Swimway Vision is described in an action programme, the so called Swimway Action Programme (Swimway Action Programme, 2019).
 This programme is based on four pillars: research and monitoring; policy; measures; stakeholder involvement, communication and education.
 The policy pillar describes: “Policy objectives for fish in the Wadden Sea are formulated at the European, trilateral, national and regional levels.
 Within the Vision it is aimed for making an inventory of existing policies and regulations relevant to the Trilateral Fish Targets at the European, trilateral, national and regional level and to analyse their contribution to the realisation of these targets.
 Following the analysis the need for additional actions could be identified. “

 A trilateral working group has examined existing guidelines and regulations (see chapter 3) with a direct link to the trilateral fish targets at European level and how these have been implemented per country and trying to analyse their contribution to the realization of these targets.

-It should be noted that policies dealing with endangered species such as CITES, CMS and OSPAR and those dealing with fisheries such as the Common Fisheries Policy are not dealt with in this policy statement, but a more extensive document is planned for 2021.
+It should be noted that policies dealing with endangered species such as CITES, CMS and OSPAR and those dealing with fisheries such as the Common Fisheries Policy are not dealt with in this policy statement.

 2 Typical Wadden Sea Fish species